-The first thing to do is check if your city or county has specific rules about disposing off the water from a swimming pool.
-Some places do because a pool has a lot of water and you can’t just throw it out anywhere.
-This helps you do the job without hurting the environment and your property.
+The first thing to do is check if your city or county has specific rules about disposing of the water from a swimming pool.
+Some places have strict rules to protect the environment.

-Step Three: Clean Your Pool and Get Ready to Drain It
+Step Two: Clean Your Pool and Get Ready to Drain It

-Once you check the rules, start by disconnecting the pool from all power supplies.
-Remove all the attached appliances and accessories from the pool.
+It’s a good idea to clean the pool before you drain it.
+Remove any attached appliances and accessories from the pool – ladders, chlorine dispensers, toys.
 Clean them and store them in a dry place so that they are ready to use after winter.

-Step Four: Connect the Garden Hose to the Drain Connector
+Step Three: Connect the Garden Hose to the Drain Connector